Rays vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Brandon Lowe and the Tampa Bay Rays hit the field on Friday at Comerica Park against Reese Olson, who is starting for the Detroit Tigers.
-First pitch is at 6:40 PM ET.
+Brandon Lowe and the Tampa Bay Rays will aim to out-hit Zack Short and the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.

-Oddsmakers list the Rays as -140 favorites on the moneyline, while giving the underdog Tigers +115 moneyline odds.
-The over/under is 9 runs for this contest (with -110 odds to go over and -110 odds on the under).
+Oddsmakers list the Rays as -145 favorites on the moneyline, while giving the underdog Tigers +120 moneyline odds.
+The total for the contest is listed at 8 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.